alparslanu6347/terraform-aws-ks8-cluster/README.md

   - Monitoring Master Node Status: The worker node waits for the master node to be ready before joining the cluster.

-  - Installing EC2 Instance Connect CLI and other utilities: Installs the EC2 Instance Connect CLI and mssh utility to simplify communication between nodes.

 - This module is not intended for production use and is provided as an example for training purposes.

 - It is designed to showcase the process of creating and publishing a module in the Terraform Registry.